 The naming service can contain naming contexts that are unbound to any other context.
 Because these naming contexts have no parent context, they are regarded as orphaned.
-Any naming context that you create with
+Any naming context that you create with new_context() is orphaned until you bind it to another context.
+Although it has no parent context, the initial naming context is not orphaned inasmuch as it is always accessible through resolve_initial_references(), while orphan naming contexts have no reliable means of access.

 You might deliberately leave a naming context unbound-for example, you are in the process of constructing a new branch of naming contexts but wish to test it before binding it into the naming graph.
-Other naming contexts might appear to be orphaned within the context of the current naming service; however, they might actually be bound to a federated naming graph in another naming service (see "Federating Naming Graphs" on page 518).
+Other naming contexts might appear to be orphaned within the context of the current naming service; however, they might actually be bound to a federated naming graph in another naming service (see "Federating Naming Graphs" on page 522).